janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 `incl_places.xlsx`: provided is a default dataset of 1000+ places within the UK to search for tweets from users that have any country, city or town within the UK in their Twitter bio location. _Names are not case sensitive_. <br />

 `excl_places.xlsx`: provided is a default dataset of American state names.
 This is for places that you _do not_ want to be included in the user's location string
-(i.e., MD is included to prevent Salisbury, Maryland to be included in a UK dataset). _Names are case sensitive_.<br />
+(i.e., MD is included to prevent Salisbury, Maryland from being included in a UK dataset). _Names are case sensitive_.<br />

 Note: before running the script, you must enter your own file pathname for these two files.